 This course is designed to introduce students to the basic techniques of conducting and analyzing educational research.
-Emphasis will be given to concepts, procedures, vocabulary of quantitative research and the involvement of the PK-12 learner.
-Students will develop and plan an action research project.
+Emphasis will be given to concepts, procedures, vocabulary of quantitative research and the involvement of the P-12 learner.
+Students will develop and plan an action research project that aims to benefit the teacher candidate experience, positively impact the P-12 student/school experience, and innovate or contribute to the field of education.